- ABOUT ME -

 - LOGS -

-In Oct/Nov 2015 I added 100W and a hexbeam to the home station.
+In Oct/Nov 2015 I added 100W and a 6 band hexbeam to the home station.

 My last 10 logged QSOs are below.
 You can also search my log for your call.
-All of my HF QSOs are sent to LOTW.
+All of my HF QSOs are sent to CLUB LOG and to LOTW.

 If I'm operating portable (which I do a lot), this log may not update until I get home and upload my log.
 Sometimes I can upload the log from camp when time and internet access allow.